Bohdan-Khomtchouk/Biochat/README.md

 ## Example

-Here is an example run from Biochat using record #10 from the Gene Expression Omnibus (GEO) database:
+Here is a sample run from Biochat using record #10 as input from the Gene Expression Omnibus (GEO) database:

 ```
 #S(GEO-REC